gjorquera/Gaston.Life/content/now.md

 things without a common theme.
 This meant that I couldn't transfer knowledge nor skills from the different things I was trying out.

-So, I decided that I will focus on two things:
+So, I decided that I will only focus on:
-1. Core habits: Essential habits I have to force myself to do every day.
-1. Extended habits: Desirable habits that I can skip every once in a while when unexpected things happen.

-# Core Habits

-- Eat.
-Plan and prepare daily healthy meals and keep track.
-- Exercise.
-Do calisthenics and jog for 20 minutes to maintain.
+1. Health: Build habits and routines to improve my sleep, meals, and exercises so that I can perform better at indoor climbing.
-- Work.
-Do enough to feel good about my work but remember that there will always be more work than time.
+1. Work: Improve and be effective during business hours remembering that there will always be more work than time.

-# Extended Habits

-- Creativity.
-Travel photography.
-- Exercise.
-Indoor and rock climbing.
-- Work. µvim and software maintainability.
-- Sharing.
-Consolidate all my learnings and results here.
+1. Sharing: Consolidate my blueprints, plans, and learnings on this site.

 [now]: http://nownownow.com/about